ankane/pgslice/README.md

 This set up allows you to read and write with the original table name with no knowledge it’s partitioned.
 However, there are a few things to be aware of.

-### Writes

-Before Postgres 10, if you use `INSERT` statements with a `RETURNING` clause (as frameworks like Rails do), you’ll no longer receive the id of the newly inserted record(s) back.
-If you need this, you can either:

-1. Insert directly into the partition
-2. Get value before the insert with `SELECT nextval('sequence_name')` (for multiple rows, append `FROM generate_series(1, n)`)

 ### Reads

 When possible, queries should include the column you partition on to limit the number of partitions the database needs to check.
 For instance, if you partition on `created_at`, try to include it in queries:

 ```sql
 SELECT * FROM